WGLab/VirTect/README.md

 After the running VerTect, we will have the final viruses file *Final_continous_test_region.txt*, if the sample has some virus.

 ## Virus expression count

+After virus detection from samples, we may need to know that which gene is expressed in specfic virus, we need to do the Virus expression count.
+We need to run the follwing code to generate the count file.
+We have only viurs annotations for some HPV virus, however, we will work on it provide the annotation file for each of the virus in our virus database.

+    VerTect_count_expression.py --help

+Still we are working on it to provide annotations for each of the virus in our virus database.

 ## License Agreement